Jimmy McNulty

-James "Jimmy" McNulty is a fictional character and the protagonist of the HBO drama The Wire, played by Dominic West.
+James McNulty is a fictional character and the protagonist of the HBO drama The Wire, played by English actor Dominic West.

 McNulty is an Irish-American detective in the Baltimore Police Department.
 While talented in his profession, McNulty's conceited belief that he is more intelligent than his peers and his willingness to ignore the chain of command in pursuit of his own investigative projects mean that he regularly incurs the wrath of his superiors.

 When off the job, he has frequent problems involving alcoholism, alimony, child support, cheating and sexual promiscuity, and unstable relationships.
 He is central to many of the successful high-end drug investigations that take place within the series.

 McNulty is loosely based on Ed Burns, co-writer of the series.

 Casting

 British actor Ray Winstone was originally considered for the part.
 After the September 11 attacks in 2001, Winstone had difficulty returning to Britain for several weeks due to the subsequent grounding of flights, and dropped out of consideration once he was finally able to return home.
 Series creator David Simon next considered American actor John C. Reilly, but he declined because his wife did not wish to move to Baltimore.

 For his audition tape, West was asked to record a scene between McNulty and his partner, Bunk Moreland.
 With only a day to record, and no one suitable to record with, he recorded himself reading his own dialogue and left gaps of silence for Moreland's dialogue, reacting appropriately.
 Simon described watching the tape with casting director Alexa L. Fogel: "We fell around the room laughing, like, 'What the...?'"

 Despite the unusual tape, and West's dubious American accent, Simon found his ability to react to non-existent dialogue impressive.
 Fogel described West as "too young" and "too attractive" to play the character, but found that he understood McNulty's psychology.
 She took West to do a reading for Chris Albrecht, then the president of HBO Original Programming, who had final say on the casting.
 Albrecht assented, but told Fogel "You better be right."